 Frequently Asked Questions

-Can I apply without using an authorised agent?
+Can I apply without an authorised agent?

 No. The Antigua and Barbuda CIU requires all applications to be submitted through an authorised agent.
 Applicants cannot submit directly to the CIU.
 Choosing a reputable, accredited agent is therefore one of the most important decisions you will make during the process.